Safe sex company offers HIV tests in disguise

 But Brown notes that there are also risks associated with self-testing including "suicide for those who discover they are HIV positive without proper counseling, and potential partner violence if the self-test is discovered."

-Damilola Junaid, director of a sexual health NGO called ARISE Africa Foundation, believes SlideSafe kits will improve access to tests and treatment.
-But she also raises concerns over whether the products are sophisticated enough to properly diagnose users.
+Damilola Junaid, director of a sexual health NGO called ARISE Africa Foundation, believes SlideSafe kits will improve access to tests and treatment but do not eliminate the need for expert guidance.

-"Hepatitis B can be active or inactive...so I have doubts about how effective the kits are in monitoring the disease to know what stage of infection the patient is," she says.
+"The rapid kit only checks for surface antigens (toxins)," she says.
+"If a patient is diagnosed as positive, a confirmation test is done, and this is when counseling and the healthcare providers play a crucial role."

+This partnership is critical to avoid eroding public trust in the healthcare system, says Junaid, which could have damaging consequences.

 Out of the shadows

-Junaid adds that self-testing must be part of a wider overhaul of sexual health provisions in Nigeria, involving "healthcare providers, educational institutions, government, media and patients."
+Junaid also believes self-testing must be part of a wider overhaul of sexual health provisions in Nigeria, involving "healthcare providers, educational institutions, government, media and patients."

 She suggests that priorities should include improving sex education in schools, and training more specialist nurses.